Skip to content

 Currently leased at $26,000 per annum + outgoings

-1-year lease in place with a 2-year option
+1-year lease in place with a 2-year option (which has been taken up, now leased until June 30 2028)

 Quality tenant and low-maintenance setup